guineawheek/FTC-Server-Dozer/EXTRA_FEATURES.md

 %tba media - display a carousel of team media for a given year
 %tba awards - display the awards for a team for a given year
 %weather - display the current weather for an FRC or FTC team

+%starboard - commands to configure a starboard/hall of fame
 ```

 ### FTC Server Dozer specific commands: